mcellteam/mcell_galaxy/docs/Usage/README.md

 ![MCellGalaxy](../images/02_show_data_model_done.png?raw=true "MCell in Galaxy")

-As before, we can click on the data set name ("2: Show Data Model on data 1") to see more details:
+As before, we can click on the data set name ("2: Show Data Model on data 1") to see more details in the right (green) panel:

 ![MCellGalaxy](../images/02_show_data_model_details.png?raw=true "MCell in Galaxy")